 Since traditional TV viewership is falling, advertisers are looking for new ways to reach audiences and Roku is a good candidate.

-Roku estimates that revenue will grow by 3% in the next quarter, a bold prediction given Roku’s historical performance.
+Roku estimates its revenue will grow by 3% in the next quarter, a bold prediction given Roku’s historical performance.

-Netflix – (NASDAQ: NFLX)
+Netflix (NASDAQ: NFLX)

 Netflix is the undisputed king of streaming right now and boasts over 208 million subscribers globally.

-However, Netflix did have a notable miss in the first quarter of 202 as they greatly missed their subscriber target count.
+However, Netflix did have a notable miss in the first quarter of 2020, as they greatly missed their subscriber target count.

-Many experts might say that Netflix stock is currently overvalued.
-Netflix claims that competition was not a major cause of these missed projections, but some analysts are skeptical of their claim.
+While Netflix claims its competition was not a major cause of these missed projections, some analysts remain skeptical.

 However, even though Netflix might be losing some of its market share in recent years, it still shows strong signals to buy and hold.

-Netflix cut spending last year and had a higher cash flow in 2020 and the company plans to invest $17 billion in new content for this year and the next.
+Netflix cut spending last year and had a higher cash flow in 2020, and the company plans to invest $17 billion in new content for this year and the next.

 It is an interesting position for the king of streaming as other competitors seem to be coming for its throne.

-Netflix has made a massive shift to original programming in a bid to do away with licensing fees but is still picking up some classics in its library such as Seinfeld and its recent deal with Sony Pictures.
+Netflix has made a massive shift to original programming in a bid to do away with licensing fees but is still picking up some classics in its library, such as Seinfeld and its recent deal with Sony Pictures.

-Fubotv Inc – (NYSE: FUBO)
+FuboTV Inc (NYSE: FUBO)

-FuboTV stock peaked late last year but saw a pretty big drop earlier this April.Unlike most other streaming platforms.
+FuboTV stock peaked late last year but saw a pretty big drop earlier this April.

 FuboTV focuses specifically on sports and sports streaming and has recently started branching out into sports gambling to integrate with its streaming platform.

 Sports gambling is still in a nebulous area in many states, legally speaking, and only a handful of states have completely legalized it.

-CBS Corporation Common Stock – (NASDAQ: VIAC)
+CBS Corporation Common Stock (NASDAQ: VIAC)